purvik6062/session-guide/metamask/README.md

 ## 4) Claim Test ETH on Arbitrum Sepolia (Faucet)

-Use a reputable faucet that supports Arbitrum Sepolia.
-Typical steps are shown below.
+Go to the Lampros DAO Faucet website - [Lampros DAO Faucet](https://faucet.lamprosdao.com/)

 1. Open the faucet website and click on the "Connect Wallet" button.

    ![Connect Wallet](./assets/connect_wallet.png)

-2. Select the "MetaMask" option from the dropdown menu.
+2. Select the "MetaMask" option.

    ![Select MetaMask](./assets/choose_metamask_as_option.png)

-3. Approve the account connection in MetaMask when it prompts.
+3. Approve the account connection in MetaMask when it prompts by clicking on the Connect button.

     ![Connect account](./assets/connect_account.png)

-4. Join the Speedrun Stylus telegram channel to get the latest updates and help and then click on the "Next" button.
+4. Join the Speedrun Stylus telegram channel to get the latest updates and then click on the "Next" button.

     ![Join Telegram](./assets/click_next.png)